open-way-learning/owl-handbook/Outreach-Programming/Client_Engagement_Playbook.md

 ### **2.3 – Phase 3: Proposal & Agreement (Plan – scope & guardrails)**

 Once a proposal is co-developed, it is internally vetted, shared with the client for feedback, and finalized.
 The service arrangement is formalized using one of four contracting pathways: OWL Service Agreement; client-provided contract; client-issued Purchase Order (PO) used as the binding agreement when that is the client’s standard procurement mechanism and it clearly references OWL’s proposal/scope; or proposal-as-contract (only if mutually agreed and appropriate).
-Whenever OWL accepts a client-issued PO or uses a proposal-as-contract, the Assigned Lead (PM) must ensure there is a brief Statement of Work (SOW) that translates the approved amount into a clear scope, timeline, roles (including any contractors/Fellows), and invoicing plan for internal and partner use.
+Whenever OWL accepts a client-issued PO or uses a proposal-as-contract, the Assigned Lead (PM) must ensure there is a brief SOW that translates the approved amount into a clear scope, timeline, roles (including any contractors/Fellows), and invoicing plan for internal and partner use.
+When contractors/Fellows are part of the delivery team, the PM also references the OWL Contractor Manual (including Appendix D: Contractor Staffing Decision Tree) and the Productive Playbook to ensure the staffing pattern, rates, and scope remain aligned with our guardrails and contractor boundaries.

 For multi-session or multi-year engagements, the proposal and SOW should also name the initial PDSA focus (for example, “one team, one practice, one learner group”) and outline the expected engagement rhythm (check-ins, site visits, coaching calls, artifact production, and formal reflection points).

 ### **2.4 – Phase 4: Launch Preparation (Plan – set the rhythm)**

 The Assigned Lead schedules a kickoff planning meeting with the client to confirm logistics, expectations, team roles, and access needs.
+Ahead of that meeting, the PM verifies that the project and budget have been set up in Productive, that the staffing plan (including any OWL Fellows/contractors) matches the Estimator/SOW, and that key links to GitBook/Drive folders are in place.
 Key documents and planning tools are maintained in shared OWL folders using open-source protocols.

 The kickoff is also where we **lock in the engagement rhythm**: we calendar the first round of sessions and coaching, agree on when and how we will capture Bright Spots and artifacts, and confirm how quick data (surveys, exit tickets, student work, story capture) will feed into regular “Study” moments in our PDSA cycles.

 ### **2.5 – Phase 5: Implementation, PDSA & Renewal Pathway (Do–Study–Act)**

 Service delivery is coordinated by the Assigned Lead and carried out by OWL facilitators and Fellows.
-For multi-organization work (e.g., WNCRP), the PM should also use OWL’s Program Delivery RACI to clarify task-level responsibilities across OWL staff, Fellows, and External Partner Leads.
+The mix of OWL employees and OWL Fellows/contractors used for an engagement should reflect decisions already made using the Contractor Staffing Decision Tree (Contractor Manual, Appendix D) and captured in the Estimator, SOW, and Productive budget.
+For multi-organization work (e.g. WNCRP), the PM should also use OWL’s Program Delivery RACI to clarify task-level responsibilities across OWL staff, Fellows, and External Partner Leads.

 OWL teams are expected to: